Musical Instruments Museum, Brussels: 20th and 21st centuries

 After the First World War, as donors and philanthropists as well as Belgium's famed instrument makers started becoming scarcer, only about a thousand instruments were added to the collections between 1924 and 1968.
 Until 1957, the curators at the head of the MIM—Ernest Closson (1924–1936), his son Herman (1936–1945), and René Lyr (1945–1957)—limited themselves to preserving the already collected instruments, in not always satisfactory conditions.
 Ernest is notable for editing several articles on Belgian makers for the National Biography and devoting a long monograph to La facture des instruments de musique en Belgique, which appeared at the 1935 International Exposition held in Brussels.

 With the arrival of the esteemed Latinist Roger Bragard, curator between 1957 and 1968, larger budgets became available from the Ministry of Culture, as exhibits were renovated, new personnel were hired, concerts were again organised, and new rare pieces were collected.
 Between 1968 and 1989, René de Mayer continued the momentum initiated by Bragard, assisted by a team of specialised scientists.
 It was at the beginning of the 1990s that the revival of the MIM really began, when Nicolas Meeùs took over its management (from 1989 to 1995) on an interim basis.
 He started to design the layout of the museum in the former Old England department store, bought since 1978 by the Belgian State.
-The restoration of the building lasted until 1994, when it won the Quartier des Arts prize for the quality of the renovation of the facades.
+The restoration of the building lasted until 1994, when it won the Quartier des Arts prize for the quality of the renovation of the façades.
 The MIM moved under the direction of Malou Haine (from 1994 to 2009).
 In 1998, the MIM became the official occupant of the building and it was after two years of development that the museum, renovated and resolutely modern, opened its doors to the general public.
 Haine remains honorary curator of the museum.